sel4-cap/microkit-maaxboard-dockerfiles/README.md

     make user HOST_DIR=/scratch/sel4_stuff  # as an example

+Your home directory, plus the isabelle home directory where relevant, is persisted within a docker volume.

 ## What is this?
-This repository contains dockerfiles which map out the dependencies for seL4, CAmkES, and L4v.
+This repository contains dockerfiles which map out the dependencies for seL4, CAmkES, microkit, microkit plus maaxboard, and L4v.
 It also contains some infrastructure to allow people to use the containers in a useful way.

+Architecture:
+* Generic Images are built via: "build.sh".
+These Images are as generic as possible, with no user or region specific aspects.
+* Specific Images are built, and launched as Containers, via: "make" (Makefile).
+These Images (and Containers), tailor the Generic Images, with user and region specific aspects.

 These dockerfiles are used as the basis for regression testing in the Trustworthy Systems group, and hence should represent a well tested and up to date environment